johnno1962/HotSwiftUI/README.md

 This will make the `.eraseToAnyView()` method on `SwiftUI.View` used to erase their type available throughout the app along with the global `injectionObserver` variable you can observe to force the View to update when code has been injected.
+SwiftUI is very well suited to injection as, provided you observe the injectionObserver which has an `@Published` injection counter, you can rest assured your views will update as required.

 In short, modify the end of your `SwiftUI` View body properties to look like this: